 Cape Town is the first city in Africa being named a World Design Capital, a designation which bears prestigious status.
 The title is awarded biennially by the International Council of Societies of Industrial Design (ICSID) to cities that are dedicated to using design for social, cultural and economic development.
 The ICSID appoints the World Design Capital title only "to those cities that have most effectively and, more importantly, creatively used design as a tool for progress" and is a quite innovative idea in contrary to so called design cities where the design element has evolved over several decades thorugh the design industries.

-Torino/Italy (2008) and Seoul/Korea (2010) were past World Design Capitals and Helsinki/Finland (2012) is the next design capital.
-These cities already prove that design can in fact transform lives, and as such Cape Town’s status as a top three contender shifts the city onto a new world platform and into a new era.
+Torino/Italy (2008), Seoul/Korea (2010), Helsinki/Finland and Taipei/Taiwan (2016) were past World Design Capitals whereas Mexico City/Mexico will be the next world design capital in 2018.
+All the cities named above, already proved that design can in fact transform lives, and as such Cape Town’s status as a top three contender in the 2011 nomination process shifted the city onto a new world platform and into a new era.